-I tested an AI (Artificial Intelligence) tool to help me write the previous six blog posts.
-This one is the final post in that AI Series.
+I tested an A.I. (artificial intelligence) tool to help me write the previous six blog posts.
+This is the final post in that A.I. series.

 Here’s what to expect:

-Disclaimer: AI helped me write part of this post!
-Thanks, You.com, for creating YouWrite, an easy-to-use and effective AI blogging tool!
-In the meantime, read my 5-part Innovation Series or the first post in this AI series.)
+Disclaimer: A.I. helped me write part of this post!
+Thanks, You.com, for creating YouWrite, an easy-to-use and effective A.I. blogging tool!
+In the meantime, read my 5-part Innovation Series starting with innovation leadership or the first post in this A.I. series.)

-Content Creators, AI naysayers, and anyone interested in this AI revolution that we’ve found ourselves in.
+Content Creators, A.I. naysayers, and anyone interested in this A.I. revolution we’ve found ourselves in.

 What this post is NOT for

-This post isn’t meant to provide a framework for using AI, a list of best practices, or anything like that.
-In general, it is intended for those who want to gain perspective or insights about using AI as a tool for blogging.
+This post doesn’t provide a framework for using AI, a list of best practices, or anything else.
+It is intended for those who want to gain perspective or insights about using AI as a blogging tool.

-Before writing this AI series, I didn’t intentionally seek out an AI tool in hopes of it becoming my virtual assistant, content creator, or anything along those lines.
+Before writing this A.I. series, I didn’t intentionally seek out an A.I. tool in hopes of it becoming my virtual assistant, content creator, or anything similar.
 Nor was I looking for something to generate blog posts without thought or effort.

 I was looking for a tool to help generate ideas.